infinum/eightshift-libs/documentation/installation/instalation-and-requirements.md

 composer require infinum/eightshift-libs
 ```

 2. You need to have autoloader installed and required in the project.
+The best way is to use [classmap autoloading](https://getcomposer.org/doc/04-schema.md#classmap) provided by the Composer.
+You can check the implementation [here](https://github.com/infinum/eightshift-boilerplate/blob/develop/functions.php#L33)

-3. One main project entry point must extend [eightshift libs main entry point file](https://github.com/infinum/eightshift-libs/blob/develop/src/class-main.php).
+3. The main project entry point must extend [eightshift libs main entry point file](https://github.com/infinum/eightshift-libs/blob/develop/src/class-main.php).
 Here you can find an [example](https://github.com/infinum/eightshift-boilerplate/blob/develop/src/class-main.php) how we did it.

 4. Also, you must run that main class using function.php in your theme or plugin main entry point file.
 Here you can find an [example](https://github.com/infinum/eightshift-boilerplate/blob/develop/functions.php) how we did it.